nfulghum/EvenMoreBrokenApp/conceptual.md

 Answer the following questions below:

 - What is a JWT?
+  - JWT is a string containing a header, payload, and signautre.
+    - They are used to store data that is signed to be validated at a later point.

 - What is the signature portion of the JWT?
 What does it do?
+  - Signed using a secret key.
+The signature is dedicated to a specific header & payload and uses
+    - a specific algorithm in the header.

 - If a JWT is intercepted, can the attacker see what's inside the payload?
+  - Yes. you should not store sensitive info in a JWT

 - How can you implement authentication with a JWT?
 Describe how it works at a high level.